Insights

 Date03.06.21

-Leading this change at Dar is the company’s in-house environment team, who works with clients and communities around the region to ensure that new developments preserve natural heritage.
+Leading this change at Dar is the firm’s in-house environment team, an interdisciplinary team of dedicated professionals based in Beirut, London, Amman, and Khobar offices, who works with clients and communities around the region to ensure that new developments preserve natural and cultural heritage.

 Planning for the environment – for generations to come